Sgt. Forrest Kinder Knox

 at the end of the war.
 According to

 could see by the looks on the Japs' faces

 that it was true and that they were glad

 enough to quit."
 He was sent back

 to the Philippines were he was reunited with his

 the two brothers had seen each other in three

 Forrest spent much of 1946 at Percy Jones General Hospital in Battle Creek, Michigan, because the army had a difficult time of curing him of his hookworm.
 He was discharged from the army on November 11, 1946.
 For the rest of his life, he carried anger toward the military for what he saw as betrayal which led him to be a POW.

-Forrest returned to Wisconsin got married.
-He worked as a mechanic and raised a family of six children.
+Forrest returned to Wisconsin and married and worked as a mechanic to support his family of six children.
 The "ghosts" from his POWs days remained with him his entire life.
 He divorced, remarried, and lived in Janesville the rest of his life.
 He passed away on September 5, 1985, in the Veteran's Administration Hospital in Madison, Wisconsin.
 He was buried at Oak Hill Cemetery in Janesville.